avalanche-foundation/ACPs/ACPs/226-dynamic-minimum-block-times/README.md

 ### Block Header Changes

 Upon activation of this ACP, the `blockGasCost` field in block headers will be required to be set to 0.
 This means that no validation of the cumulative priority fee amounts of transactions within the block exceeding the block gas cost is required.
-Additionally, two new fields will be added to EVM block headers: `timestampMilliseconds` and `minimumBlockDelay`.
+Additionally, two new fields will be added to EVM block headers: `timestampMilliseconds` and `minimumBlockDelayExcess`.

 #### `timestampMilliseconds`